 MP for Gower

 Tonia Antoniazzi is the Labour (Co-op) MP for Gower, first elected in 2017.
-She currently serves on the Liaison Committee and the Northern Ireland Affairs Committee, and has sat on a wide range of Commons committees, including Welsh Affairs and the Procedure Committee, reflecting a varied parliamentary involvement.
+She currently serves on the Liaison Committee and the Northern Ireland Affairs Committee, and has held a range of committee roles during her time in Parliament.

 Generated 21 February 2026